lechuzacafe/lechuzacafe/README.md

   hobbies  • rhythm games, selfhosting,
              ttrpgs, drawing

-  who • i'm a computer science student with a focus on the webdev field.
+  about    • i am a computer science student
+             with a focus on webdev.
-        my website is where i mostly have my stuff at.
+             my website is where i mostly
+             have my stuff at.

   ```